8 Symptoms Of Failing Ball And Roller Bearings

 2. Vibrations

-A good ball bearing will be designed to minimise vibrations during operation, with a smooth transfer of motion and kinetic energy.
+A good bearing will be designed to minimise vibrations during operation, with a smooth transfer of motion and kinetic energy.
 Vibrations, therefore, can be a sign of a problem with your bearings.
 For example, if the ball bearing is not properly aligned or is damaged or worn, it will start to vibrate unusually during operation, even at its specified speed and load.

 3. Excess Heat